BBC Scotland – Pacific Quay

 On this tour of BBC Scotland's headquarters on the banks of the River Clyde you'll learn about one of the most modern broadcast centres in the UK, find out how we make programmes here and see inside some studios (broadcast requirements permitting).
 We'll also tell you a bit about the architecture of the building and, just for fun, you will get the chance to try out some hands-on activities.

-Your tour will last between one and a half and two hours, and does involve a moderate amount of walking so please wear comfortable shoes.
+Your tour will last about two hours, and does involve a moderate amount of walking so please wear comfortable shoes.
 The building is wheelchair accessible, but please tell us in advance if you have any access requirements.

 Each tour can take up to 25 people, any group booked for under16s must have at least one accompanying adult for each five young people.
 The Pacific Quay tour is suitable for anyone eight years of age and over, we don't recommend it for younger children.

-- Read frequently asked questions (FAQs) about BBC Tours [PDF: 213KB]
+- Read frequently asked questions (FAQs) about booking BBC Tours and visiting BBC Scotland at Pacific Quay

 - Pre-booking is essential